AP World History Unit 2 Practice Test: Networks of Exchange

 D

-Support the expansionist desires of the merchants during the The Crusades
+Support the expansionist desires of merchants during the the Crusades

 Question 10 Explanation:

-Source #1 goes into great detail about the trade practices along the route and show it in a positive light.
-Therefore option (C) is correct because it is the author’s attempt to gain support from European merchants for future trade missions with China.
+The correct answer is (C).
+Source 1 goes into great detail about the trade practices along the route and shows them in a positive light.
+Option (C) is correct because the text is the author’s attempt to gain support from European merchants for future trade missions with China.

 Question 11